CristiCriss17G/pg_actions/README.md

 ## 2. <a name='Description'></a>Description

 `pg_actions` is a small executable that allows various operation on a PostgreSQL database, form the administrative side.
-It can clone a database, backup a database, create, delete, update a user, create, delete, update a database, and list users and databases.
+It can clone a database, backup a database, restore a database, create, delete, update a user, create, delete, update a database, and list users and databases.

 ## 3. <a name='Installation'></a>Installation